-Yes, spelled just that way.
+Yes, styled just that way.
 From the name to the plate, the entire experience will give you a double take.

 Located in Komatsu, YArn is owned by a local husband and wife.
 They renovated a twisted yarn factory into this beautiful restaurant in 2015, but it is not their first.
 They’ve worked several restaurants in Japan and Europe, including the renown three-star El Bulli in Spain.

 The essence of innovation flows through every serving dish and menu item, particularly in the ingredients and tableware taken mainly from Ishikawa Prefecture.

 Just as yarn is made by twisting many threads together, the owners of YArn have been intertwining the history of the building and the various aspects of their own backgrounds to create one unique experience.

 Their cuisine is very experimental.
 For example, this matcha green tea is whisked with ginger ale and a secret ingredient of the house is poured in.
 It’s makes for a cool, summer flavor of matcha and an entirely new green tea experience.
 The ingredients change seasonally, as does the menu.